Rvbrothers11/Spotify-Display/DOCS/README.md

 Connect the C3 to your laptop using a C-type wire or whatever is required.
 Upload the code given in the Code folder, run the code and when prompted add your wifi ssid, spotify api key.

 Voila!
 Your own Spotify Display!!!
+(Remember to put your headphones on the stand bro!)

 Wiring Diagram: